MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-load-test-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Use this task to run an Apache JMeter script by using Azure Load Testing Preview.
+Use this task to run an Apache JMeter script by using Azure Load Testing.
 Azure Load Testing is a fully managed load testing service that enables you to generate high-scale load.

 The task succeeds if the load test finishes successfully and all [test criteria](/azure/load-testing/how-to-define-test-criteria) pass.

-> [!IMPORTANT]
-> Azure Load Testing is currently in preview.
-For legal terms that apply to Azure features that are in beta, in preview, or otherwise not yet released into general availability, see the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 Although Azure PowerShell isn't listed in the demands for `AzureLoadTest@1`, the agent must have Azure PowerShell installed.
 Azure PowerShell is installed on [Windows and Linux hosted agent images](/azure/devops/pipelines/agents/hosted#software).

 > [!NOTE]
 > `AzureLoadTest@1` is part of the Azure Load Testing marketplace extension.
-For more information on installing and using this task, see [Identify performance regressions with Azure Load Testing Preview and Azure Pipelines](/azure/load-testing/tutorial-cicd-azure-pipelines).
+For more information on installing and using this task, see [Identify performance regressions with Azure Load Testing and Azure Pipelines](/azure/load-testing/tutorial-cicd-azure-pipelines).
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->